Insights from Paleoecology

 In 2010, the National Park Service released its Climate Change Response Strategy.
 The Climate Change Response Strategy provides direction to our agency and employees to address the impacts of climate change.
 It describes goals and objectives to guide our actions under four integrated components:

 The Greater Yellowstone Network (GRYN) conducts high-quality natural resource monitoring and collects robust inventory data to track changes in resources as they occur.
-The network produces annual reports synthesizing climate for Yellowstone and three other park units.
 In support of this reporting the interactive web site www.climateanalyzer.org provides climate data for many locations across the country.
 GRYN is part of the National Park Service High Elevation Climate Change Response Monitoring Program, along with the Rocky Mountain Network and the Upper Columbia Basin Network, created to measure changes in resources as a result of climate change.

 The Green Parks Plan defines a collective vision and a strategic plan for sustainable operations in the National Park Service.
 The plan is framed around nine categories and sets ambitious goals to make the National Park Service a worldwide leader in sustainability: